zio/zio-prelude/docs/functional-abstractions/index.md

   List(1, 2, 3) <> List(4, 5, 6)
 ```

-Of course we didn't really need all of this machinery to add two numbers or concatenate two lists, but where this pattern gets powerful is when we can use it to combine more complex data types in a principled way.
+Of course, we didn't really need all of this machinery to add two numbers or concatenate two lists, but where this pattern gets powerful is when we can use it to combine more complex data types in a principled way.

 For example, say we have an application where users can vote on content they are interested in learning more about.
 We might have a data structure to keep track of the number of votes for different topics like this.